 Breastfeeding can be easy from the get-go for some mothers, but take a while

 to get used to for others.
 Moms and babies need plenty of patience to get

 of new moms, especially during the first few weeks and months, may include:

 Personal comfort.
 Initially, many moms feel uncomfortable with

 breastfeeding.
 But with proper education, support, and practice, most moms overcome

-work, run errands, or travel.
+moms to work, run errands, or travel.